derat/intransigence/example/pages/cats.md

 This page lists the various cats that this site has to offer.

 A `page` fenced code block must appear at the top of every page Markdown file.
-It contains metadata about the page like its title and the page's ID in `site.yaml`:
+It contains a YAML dictionary of metadata about the page, like its title and the page's ID in `site.yaml`:

 ````md
 ```page